ART PROCESS

 Much better, isn't it ?
 I prefer the look of gradiants.
 It's also helpfull to see if I actually want to shade it, or leave it as it is (see "notes" as a comparaison with the final).

 Though I don't hate the look of softer shading, I prefer it bolder with hard edges.
+I don't use a specific color or layer mode/blending mode, and pick each colors according to the mood, background and local color.

 => I don't always fully render my drawings.
 Sometimes, I just skip the shading and lighting altogether to jump straight into coloring the lineart and filters.